googlecreativelab/gemini-demos/multimodal-embeddings/README.md

-> **This repo is provided _as-is_ for reference**, since you need a Firebase project with at least one collection that contains embeddings for it to be functional.
-We'll go through the basics of getting that setup next, but be warned - it's not yet plug-and-play :)
+> **This repo is provided _as-is_ for reference**, since you need a Firebase project with at least one collection that contains embeddings, and the proper APIs enabled (with billing) to generate embeddings.

+> **NEW!** While not _fully_ functional, the repo now includes exported Firebase emulator data so you can get up and running quicker, follow along below!

 # Multimodal Embeddings Demo